-Associative Learning in Prone: A Dissertation
+Tummy Time and Learn: Associative Learning in Prone – A Dissertation

-- The two purposes of Tanya Tripathi’s dissertation project are to determine if infant can demonstrate associate learning in prone and to evaluated the feasibility of using an automated play center utilizing operant conditioning to increase prone tolerance and improve motor outcomes
+- The two purposes of Tanya Tripathi’s dissertation project is to determine if infant can demonstrate associate learning in prone and to evaluated the feasibility of using an automated play center utilizing operant conditioning to increase prone tolerance and improve motor outcomes

 Does participating in a supervised fitness program extend the benefits of episodic physical therapy more than a home exercise program for adults with cerebral palsy?